joecarpentieri/chatroom_group1/chatroom_group1_react/README.md

 # JARGon REACTors: where JavaScript meets attitude

 This project is a front-end REACT application using the following API: [BackEnd Project](https://github.com/Al-B-code/backend_chatroom).
-In your browser you are able to log in, view all chatrooms send and react to messages as well as other features.s
+In your browser you are able to log in, view all chatrooms, send and react to messages, as well as other features.

 ### AIM:
 :dart: